Kararhynchus

-Kararhynchus is an extinct genus of beetles.
-Two new species, K. gratshevi and K. jurassicus, were described from the middle Late Jurassic epoch of Kazakhstan by A. A. Legalov in 2012.
+Kararhynchus is an extinct genus of beetles known from the middle Late Jurassic epoch of Kazakhstan.
+It was first described by Vladimir Zherikhin and Vadim Gratshev in 1994, who included in it a single species, Kararhynchus occiduus from the Karabastau Formation.
+Two further species, K. gratshevi and K. jurassicus, were described from the same formation by A. A. Legalov in 2012.